 If you have a Chanel watch that you are ready to sell, there has never been a better time to sell these timepieces.
-Chanel recently celebrated 30 years of watch matching, as their first watch, the PREMIÈRE, de...
+Keep reading to learn how to sell Chanel watches, find a reputable watch buyer in the UK and r...

 How much is my watch worth?April 12, 2018 - Watch Articles

 Certain brands maintain better resell value than others.
 Rolex, for example, has been successful in retaining their watches value on the second-hand market because they have kept their product line small despite high demand, resulting in collections becoming household names and strong second-hand resell values.

 2. Model Number

 A watch’s model number indicates the collection that it belongs in.
 You can find your watch’s model number on its case back.
 Vintage and limited edition timepieces can be worth more because of demand from collectors.
 Paul Maudsley, Phillip’s international specialist, explains, “Each year new collectors come on board and gain an understanding of the various specialist collected brands, and the prices rise steadily.”
 With vintage and collector’s pieces, enthusiasts can appreciate a watch’s rich history.

 A watch’s movement, also referred to as a calibre, is the mechanism that operates the watch as well as any complications such as a chronograph or dual time zone.
 Movements can either be quartz or mechanical, and many luxury watch enthusiasts prefer the intricate and masterfully crafted movements of mechanical watches over quarts.
 Mechanical luxury watches can consist of hundreds of components, such as gears, gaskets and springs, all of which are delicately crafted and flawlessly constructed.
 Luxury watch brands pride themselves on designing new and innovative movements which can take months to design and construct.
 Every component must be assembled skilfully and seamlessly in order to function correctly.